AdaCore/spark2014/docs/lrm/source/subprograms.rst

-   these restrictions, to any Old, Update, or Loop_Entry ``attribute_reference`` whose prefix is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subjec to these restrictions.
+   these restrictions, to any Old, Update, or Loop_Entry ``attribute_reference`` whose prefix is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subject to these restrictions.
    [A subcomponent of a parameter is not itself a parameter and is therefore not subject to these restrictions.
-A parameter whose type is class-wide is not subject to these restrictions.]
+A parameter whose type is class-wide is not subject to these restrictions.
+An Old, Update, or Loop_Entry ``attribute_reference`` does not itself violate these restrictions (despite the fact that (in the tagged case) each of these attributes yields a result having the same underlying dynamic tag as their prefix).]

 #.
 A subprogram whose Extensions_Visible aspect is True shall not override
    an inherited primitive operation of a tagged type whose